PlayCreatively/FreyrEssentials/README.md

 ```
 The first parameter called `CreateNew` is a `Func<T>` which will be used
 by the Pool class to create new instances of `T`.
-So what I'm doing above is instantiating a new GameObject and adding to it a _Slime_ component which more importantly returns the instance.
+So what I'm doing is instantiating a new GameObject and adding to it a _Slime_ component which more importantly then returns its instance.
 ``` c#
 () => Instantiate(gameObject).AddComponent<Slime>()
 ```